 Fantasy sports leagues provide followers with all the excitement of being at the game and the opportunity to interact with (and defeat) friends and colleagues.
 Despite the fun, though, fantasy sports can have a dark side when betting is involved.

-Daily sports betting can rapidly become an addiction and can derail the player’s career, finances and personal life.
-Understanding the difference between just playing in and enjoying fantasy sports and the harmful impact of daily betting on those same games is essential if you want to avoid the problems associated with gambling addiction
+Daily sports betting can rapidly become an addiction and can derailing your career, finances and personal life if left unchecked.
+Understanding the difference between just playing and enjoying fantasy sports and the harmful impact of daily betting on those same games is essential if you want to avoid the problems associated with gambling addiction.

 Fantasy Sports vs. Daily Sports Betting

 Participating in fantasy sports can be an addictive hobby, but unless you are also betting daily, it is relatively harmless.
 According to the Orlando Sentinel, picking a fantasy team and playing along is far different and less harmful than placing regular daily bets on your favorite sport.
 Both pastimes take up time and attention, but only daily sports betting has the potential to derail your life by becoming a gambling addiction.
 If your immersion in fantasy sports begins to include actual gambling, though, you could be headed for trouble.

 How much is too much?
 According to Scientific American, gambling can be as addictive as any drug and addiction can have a serious impact on your life.
 According to the National Council on Problem Gambling, over 2 million individuals in the US are addicted to gambling at any given time.
 How can you tell if you or a loved one has crossed the line into a sports gambling addiction?
 The following signs are clear indicators of a problem:

 - You can’t stop wagering.
 If you can’t walk away from a game or have trouble signing off form your preferred site for the night, you could have a problem.
 When betting begins to take up both your time and your money, you’re heading for trouble.